cosmos/cosmos-sdk/docs/spec/supply/01_concepts.md

 ### Total Supply

-The total `Supply` of the network is equal to the sum of all coins from the `Account`s.
-The total supply is updated every time a `Coin` is minted (as part of the inflation mechanism) or burned (due to slashing or if a governance proposal is vetoed).
+The total `Supply` of the network is equal to the sum of all coins from the account.
+The total supply is updated every time a `Coin` is minted (eg: as part of the inflation mechanism) or burned (eg: due to slashing or if a governance proposal is vetoed).

 ## Module Accounts